• Skip to primary navigation

 Simple ingredients come to together to make an amazing pizza night experience.

 Friday night pizza night has become a semi-regular tradition in our house.
 When the smell of cast iron skillet pizza begins wafting through the air all the weekend vibes start coming on strong.
-Add some bruschetta with mozzarella and it's really a good Friday!
+We go between traditional pepperoni and this Hot Honey Pizza Recipe.
+It's so good!

 This cast iron pan pizza really does take less than 20 minutes of hands-on time.
 However, that time doesn’t happen all at once...it’s broken up throughout the day.
 If your mornings are rushed or you get a late start feel free to start the dough the night before.